alirezarezaeikalat/vue-cli-3/readMe.txt

 ////   DEPLOYMENT  ///
 7. Deployment by using Hosting in firebase (very nice)
-    a. first build the project in firebase then go to hosting:
+    a. first make the project in firebase then go to hosting:

     b. first install firebase tools globally:
       npm install -g firebase-tools

     c.
-Then login to your account
+Then login to your account in cli firebase login
-      firebase login

     d.
 Then initialize your firebase project: